A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Empirical illustrations

-The objective of the analysis is the inference about the number of classes ($C$), and the parameters $\lambda_{j|c}$ and $\pi_c$.
-At this aim we exploited the approach of \cite{rich_green:97}, who applied the RJ algorithm on the analysis of finite mixtures of normal densities with unknown number of components.
-On the basis of this approach, we performed a RJ strategy where the moves are restricted to models with one more or one less component.
-We associated to each subject in the sample an {\em allocation variable} $z_i$ equal to $c$ when subject $i$ belongs to latent class $c$.
-The a priori distribution of each $z_i$ depends on the class weights $\pi_c$; see also \cite{Cap_rob_ry:03}.
-This strategy is called {\em completing the sample}, and $(z, \bfy)$ is referred to as the complete data.
-Under this formulation the {\em complete data likelihood} has logarithm where $\b\theta$ is the vector of all model parameters arranged in a suitable way, $ m_{z \bl y}$ are the frequencies of the contingency table in which the subjects are cross-classified according to latent configuration $z$ and response configuration $\bfy$, and $f(z, \bfy)$ is the manifest distribution
+In order to estimate the posterior distribution of the number of classes and model parameters, we relied on the approach of \cite{rich_green:97}, who applied the RJ algorithm to the analysis of finite mixtures of normal densities with an unknown number of components.
+On the basis of this approach, we adopted an RJ strategy where the moves are restricted to models with one more or one less component.

+Moreover, as the estimation algorithm for the LC model is based on the concept of {\em complete data}, we also associated to each subject in the sample an {\em allocation variable} (or latent variable) $z_i$, denoting the subpopulation in which the $i$-th individual belongs to.
+This variable is equal to $c$ when subject $i$ belongs to latent class $c$.
+The {\em a priori} distribution of each $z_i$ depends on the class weights $\pi_c$; see also \cite{Cap_rob_ry:03}.
+Under this formulation, the {\em complete data likelihood} has logarithm where $\b\theta$ is the vector of all model parameters arranged in a suitable way, $ a_{c \bl y}$ is the frequency of subjects with latent configuration $c$ and response configuration $\b y$ and $f(c, \b y)$ is the manifest distribution

-We considered two different pair of dimension-changing moves: split-combine and birth-death which are performed with probability equal to 0.5 respectively.
-At every iteration, split-combine or birth-death moves are preceded by a Gibbs move aimed at updating the parameters of the current model, sampling from the full conditional distribution.
-We tackled the label switching problem by post-processing the output of the algorithm: we used relabeling-invariant priors and ran the MCMC unconstrained.
-Then the MCMC output was sorted on the basis of the class weights.
+The implemented RJ algorithm is based on two different pairs of dimension-changing moves, split-combine and birth-death, each with probability 0.5, respectively.
+At every iteration, split-combine or birth-death moves are preceded by a Gibbs move which updates the parameters of the current model, sampling from the full conditional distribution.
+In particular, the algorithm performs the following steps: \begin{enumerate} \item {\em Gibbs move}: This move aims to update the model parameters given the current number of classes without altering the dimension of the parameters.
+This can be done through the Gibbs algorithm, sampling from the full conditional distribution.
+In fact, we have that